cncf/devstats.archive/docker/README.md

 - Use `PG_PASS=... ./docker/docker_display_logs.sh` to see deployment logs.
 - Use `PG_PASS=... ./docker/docker_health.sh` to do a health check (after succesfull deployment).
 It will display number of texts in the database.
 - Use `./docker/docker_remove_psql.sh` to remove dockerized postgres instance.
+- Use `PG_PASS=... ./docker/docker_psql_wait.sh` to wait for the postgres docker container become ready.

 # Devstats hourly sync